 Senator Glazer believes that the State should be limited in its reach into local issues.
 If there is no overriding state interest, most issues can be most effectively dealt with on the local level.
-He received a 100 percent record with the League of California Cities for his votes to protect local control.

 Senator Glazer has made accountability and transparency a hallmark of his stay in the Legislature.
 He returns home every day from Sacramento, taking per diems only on the rare days he stays overnight in Sacramento, and does not accept gifts.

 - Represent the people of our Senate district, not political parties or special interests;

 - Maintain a balanced budget to allow government to help people, and people to have confidence in government;

 - Pursue bipartisan decisions.
 They are always better and longer lasting;

 - Emphasize education as the gateway to opportunity and prosperity;

 - Work hard to set priorities and hold the line on taxes;

 - Incorporate environmental protection as part of every decision;

 - Empower local decision-making rather than state mandates.
 It is more responsive and trustworthy;